There used to be three obstacles to the widespread adoption of electronic bills of lading (eBL): technology, the law, and industry standards.

 Limited eBL adoption so far

 Achieving international consensus on the acceptability of eBLs, and reaching agreement on what an industry standard eBL might look like, is a big challenge.
 Businesses that have adopted eBLs already, or are piloting them, do so within closed legal ecosystems.
 These are specific contractual arrangements that everyone in the chain of custody needs to sign up to, ensuring that the eBL is accepted and can perform the functions of a traditional paper original.
-This makes them very limited in scope.
+This makes them limited in scope, for now.

 So let’s figure out how the first two obstacles to electronic bills of lading have been overcome, and what makes the industry itself – which has so much to gain from digitalisation – reluctant to modernise its handling of contracts and data.